-It is using words in a way that give readers enough information that the combination of words moves readers to realize “so-that-is-how-it-works”, or exclaim, “wow”, or that best of all experiences, the “aha moment”.
+It is using words in a way that gives readers enough information, or a particular combination of words moves readers to realize “so-that-is-how-it-works,” or exclaim, “wow,” or that best of all experiences, the “aha moment.”

-Simplicity in my choice of words does not mean I disrespect my readers and dumb it down.
-The goal is to work with readers, giving them unfussy, straightforward words and let the reader hear me speaking in their heads.
+Simplicity in your choice of words does not mean that you disrespect the readers and dumb it down.
+The goal is to work with readers, giving them unfussy, straightforward words, and let the reader hear you speaking in their heads.

 Stop Trying to Impress and Write

-I still do not think that most great literature or writing uses obscure language, other than Thomas Pynchon and Ezra Pound.
-You know you are writing obscurely when it is necessary to have a dictionary to facilitate your work; The Ezra Pound Dictionary is the ultimate example.
+I still do not think that most great literature or writing uses obscure language, other than Ezra Pound and Thomas Pynchon.
+If there has to be a separate dictionary to read their works, that means that the average reader may get confused, overwhelmed, or bored with the language.
+The Ezra Pound Dictionary is the ultimate example.